-The legal system of the PRC is not fully developed and there are uncertainties that may affect the protection afforded to us.
+The legal system of the PRC is developing and rapidly evolving, and there are uncertainties that may affect the protection afforded to us.

 Our business and activities in China are governed by the PRC laws and regulations.
 The PRC legal system is generally based on written statutes.
 Prior court decisions may be cited for reference but have limited precedential value.
 Since 1979, PRC legislation and regulations have significantly enhanced the protections afforded to various industries in China.
-However, as these laws and regulations are relatively new and continue to evolve, interpretation and enforcement of these laws and regulations involve significant uncertainties and different degrees of inconsistency.
+However, as these laws and regulations are developing and continue to evolve, interpretation and enforcement of these laws and regulations involve significant uncertainties and different degrees of inconsistency.
 Some of the laws and regulations are still in the developmental stage and are therefore subject to policy changes.
 Many laws, regulations, policies and legal requirements have only been recently adopted by PRC central or local government agencies, and their implementation, interpretation and enforcement may involve uncertainty due to the lack of established practice available for reference.
 We cannot predict the effect of future legal developments in China, including the promulgation of new laws, changes in existing laws or their interpretation or enforcement, or the preemption of local regulations by national laws.
 For example, the PRC government has recently published new policies that significantly affected certain industries such as the education and internet industries, and we cannot rule out the possibility that it will in the future release regulations or policies regarding our industry that could adversely affect our business, financial condition and results of operations.
 As a result, there are substantial uncertainties as to the legal protections available to us.
 Furthermore, due to the limited volume of published cases and the non-binding nature of prior court decisions, the outcome of the dispute resolution may not be as consistent or predictable as in other more developed jurisdictions, which may limit the legal protection available to us.
-For example, the Securities Law most recently amended in December 2019 and effective on March 1, 2020, stipulated that the offering and trading of securities outside the People's Republic of China which disrupt the domestic market order of the People's Republic of China and harm the legitimate rights and interests of domestic investors shall be dealt with pursuant to the relevant provisions of this Securities Law, and legal liability shall be pursued.
+For example, the Securities Law most recently amended in December 2019 and effective on March 1, 2020, stipulated that the offering and trading of securities outside the PRC which disrupt the domestic market order of the PRC and harm the legitimate rights and interests of domestic investors shall be dealt with pursuant to the relevant provisions of this Securities Law, and legal liability shall be pursued.

-The PRC government may intervene or influence our operations at any time, and it has recently indicated an intent to exert more oversight and control over overseas securities offerings and other capital markets activities and foreign investment in China-based companies.
+The PRC government's significant oversight over our business operation could result in a material adverse change in our operations and the value of our ADSs, and it has recently indicated an intent to exert more oversight and control over overseas securities offerings and other capital markets activities and foreign investment in China-based companies.

-As a result of its significant oversight authority into businesses operating in the PRC, the PRC government may intervene or influence our operations at any time.
-Uncertainties regarding the enforcement of laws and the fact that rules and regulations in the PRC can change quickly with little advance notice, along with the risk that the PRC government may intervene or influence our operations at any time, could have a material adverse effect on our business, financial position, results of operations, access to the capital markets, and the market value of our ADSs.
+As a result of its significant oversight authority into businesses operating in the PRC, the PRC government may intervene or influence our operations as the government deems appropriate to advance regulatory and societal goals and policy positions.
+Uncertainties regarding the enforcement of laws and the fact that rules and regulations in the PRC can change quickly with little advance notice, along with the risk of the PRC government's significant oversight over our operations, could have a material adverse effect on our business, financial position, results of operations, access to the capital markets, and the market value of our ADSs.